Parabolicity conjecture of $F$-isocrystals: Introduction

 \begin{coro}[Corollary \ref{k-c:c}] Let $X$ be a smooth connected variety over a perfect field $k$ and let $(\calM_1^\ag,\Phi_{\calM_1}^\ag)$ and $(\calM_2^\ag,\Phi_{\calM_2}^\ag)$ be two irreducible overconvergent $F^n$-isocrystals over $X$ with constant slopes.
 If $(S_1(\calM_1),\Phi_{\calM_1}|_{S_1(\calM_1)})$ and $(S_1(\calM_2),\Phi_{\calM_2}|_{S_1(\calM_2)})$ are isomorphic $F^n$-isocrystals, then $(\calM_1^\ag,\Phi_{\calM_1}^\ag)$ and $(\calM_2^\ag,\Phi_{\calM_2}^\ag)$ are isomorphic overconvergent $F^n$-isocrystals. \end{coro}

-The conjecture is also proved in \cite{Tsu19} when $X$ has dimension $1$ or $k$ is a finite field.
-Finally, combining Corollary \ref{i-k-c:c}, the Langlands reciprocity conjecture for overconvergent isocrystals, proven in \cite{Abe}, and Chebotarev density theorem, we also get as a consequence the following stronger form of the multiplicity one theorem for cuspidal automorphic representations.
+When $X$ has dimension $1$ or $k$ is a finite field the conjecture is proved in \cite{Tsu19}.
+Combining Corollary \ref{i-k-c:c} over finite fields, the Langlands reciprocity conjecture for overconvergent isocrystals, proven in \cite{Abe}, and Chebotarev density theorem, we also get as a consequence the following stronger form of the multiplicity one theorem for cuspidal automorphic representations.

 \begin{theo}[Theorem \ref{mult-one:t}] Let $E$ be a global field of characteristic $p$ and let $\mathbb{A}$ be its adele ring.
 For every positive integer $r$, the isomorphism class of a $\Qpbar$-linear cuspidal automorphic representation of $\GL_r(\mathbb{A})$ is determined by the datum of the Hecke eigenvalues of minimal slope at all but finitely many places of $E$. \end{theo}